 5. Accelerated learning and decision making.

-When you use a centralized intranet platform, knowledge can be shared across departments, geographical areas and projects.
-In addition, all relevant information is provided in one location, within context, so it is easy to understand the thought process behind a decision, the people involved, and understand data in relationship to a specific situation or endeavor.
+When you use an intranet platform, knowledge can be shared across departments, customers, and projects—and in different channels that best suites the information itself.
+All relevant information is centralized in one location within context, so it’s easy to understand the thought process behind a decision, the people involved, and data relating to a specific situation or project.

 6. Connecting to relevant experts contextually.